profitphil/QXMR-Staking-Smart-Contract-Proposal/README.md

 An optional burn mechanism allows stakers to sacrifice a portion of their QXMR to boost their APY, enhancing returns while increasing QXMR scarcity to benefit all holders.

 My current weekly mining rewards range from 25 to 30 million Qubic, will be directed to a QXMR Staking wallet and distributed as follows:
-- 67% to stakers
+- 60% to stakers
 - 30% to fund mining operations
+- 5% Qubic burned
-- 3% to shareholders
+- 5% to shareholders

 This transparent, incentivized structure fosters active participation, aligns stakeholder interests, and drives the Qubic network’s sustained growth and value creation.